Why Amazon Sellers Are Struggling in 2026: How Margins Are Shrinking

 Automate Repetitive Tasks

 Amazon supply chain management and reporting can be automated to save hundreds of hours.
 This is where modern tools come into play.
+An eCommerce AI strategy focused on ROI helps prioritize which tasks to automate first.
 According to U.S. Census Bureau data from 2024, a majority of organizations reported using AI, indicating widespread adoption of technology to solve business challenges.

 For example, calculating the ROI of automation often reveals that automating review monitoring or inventory forecasting yields significant returns.
 The Stanford HAI AI Index Report for 2025 highlights that U.S. private investment in AI reached well over $100 billion in 2024, underscoring the technology's role in driving business efficiency and automation.